YOWCT/end-to-end-services/content/departments/gc/crcc.md

 ---
 title: "Civilian Review and Complaints Commission for the RCMP"
+summary: "100% of the services provided by Civilian Review and Complaints Commission for the RCMP are available end-to-end online.
+3 are available online, and 0 are not available online."
 nameEn: "Civilian Review and Complaints Commission for the RCMP"
 nameFr: "Commission civile d'examen et de traitement des plaintes relatives à la GRC"
 urlEn: "https://www.crcc-ccetp.gc.ca/en"